adjohnston/RubberBand/README.md

 ##### HTML

-You won't to let your webpage know it should try and look good on a mobile device, you can do this using the following piece of HTML.
+You want to let your webpage know it should try and look good on a mobile device, you can do this using the following piece of __HTML__.

 `<meta name="viewport" content="width=device-width, initial-scale=1, target-densitydpi=device-dpi" />`

+It's a simple as that, with this line of code you tell the site to be as wide as whatever device it is being viewed on, you don't want the content to be zoomed.
+For more information I suggest reading the following article on the subject [An introduction to meta viewport and @viewport](http://dev.opera.com/articles/view/an-introduction-to-meta-viewport-and-viewport/ "read more about the viewport meta")

 ##### CSS